-How can I troubleshoot problems using Amazon Data Lifecycle Manager?
+How do I troubleshoot problems with Amazon Data Lifecycle Manager?

 0

-My Amazon Data Lifecycle Manager policy is in an error state, or does not act as expected regarding snapshots.
-How can I troubleshoot these issues?
+My Amazon Data Lifecycle Manager policy is in an error state, or doesn't act as expected with snapshots.

 Resolution

-If snapshots aren't created, then verify that the lifecycle policy is turned on.
+If snapshots aren't created, then complete the following steps to verify that the lifecycle policy is turned on:

 1. Open the Amazon Elastic Compute Cloud (Amazon EC2) console.

-2. Select Lifecycle Manager, and then verify that the policy State is set to ENABLED.
+2. Choose Lifecycle Manager, and then verify that the policy State is set to ENABLED.

-3. If the policy isn't set to ENABLED, then choose Actions, Modify Snapshot Lifecycle Policy.
+3. If the policy isn't set to ENABLED, choose Actions, and then choose Modify Snapshot Lifecycle Policy.

-Note: If the policy state is ERROR, see the following section, DLM policy is in the ERROR state.
+Note: If the policy state is ERROR, then see DLM policy is in the ERROR state.

-4. Select Enable policy, and then select Update policy.
+4. Choose Enable policy, and then choose Update policy.

-If the copied snapshot copied is encrypted, then the user must have access to the source and destination AWS Key Management Service (AWS KMS) key.
-For more information, see Determining access to an AWS KMS key.
+If the copied snapshot is encrypted, then you must have access to the source and destination AWS Key Management Service (AWS KMS) key.
+For more information, see Determining access to AWS KMS keys.

 The lifecycle policy is in an error state

-A lifecycle policy in the error state can be caused by one or more of these issues:
+Your lifecycle policy might be in the error state because of one or more of the following issues:

-• There is a problem with your resource tags.
+• There's a problem with your resource tags.

-• The Amazon Data Lifecycle Manager permissions aren't correct.
+• The Amazon Data Lifecycle Manager permissions are incorrect.

-In addition, if you're using a custom IAM role, a trust relationship might not be attached to the role.
+If you use a custom IAM role, then check whether a trust relationship is attached to the role.

-View information about what caused the error state by checking Amazon CloudWatch Events.
-The following are common errors and resolutions:
+To see more information about what caused the error state, check the Amazon CloudWatch Events.

-If there are duplicate tags in your lifecycle policy, then a CloudTrail Event similar to the following appears.
-In the following example, the tag key Name is duplicated in the policy.
+If there are duplicate tags in your lifecycle policy, then you see an AWS CloudTrail Event similar to the following example:

 "errorMessage": "Duplicate tag key 'Name' specified.",